-Origin & Supply of Aventurinet
+Origin and Supply of Aquamarine

 The name aventurine is derived from the Italian phrase "a ventura", meaning "by chance".
 This is an allusion to the unforeseen invention of synthetic aventurine glass (otherwise called goldstone) in the 17th century - Venetian glass workers dropped copper filings into molten glass which produced a wonderful sparkling effect.
 Thus, the mineral aventurine has a confusing origin to its name.

 This luxurious gem is distinguished by inclusions of minerals that form a shimmering effect called ‘aventurescence’.
 Aventurine is also often banded in appearance, and if the stone has an overabundance of fuchsite it is rendered opaque, in which case it is often mistaken for malachite at first glance.
 It is fuchsite (a type of mica containing chromium) which creates a medium to dark green colour with a silvery green or blue sheen in aventurine quartz, while hematite minerals give it a beautiful red brown to gold brown colour.

 The ideal aventurine gem is semi translucent to opaque in lustre, with few inclusions and a stunning shimmering effect.

 Aventurine weighs 7 on the Mohs scale of hardness, so it is relatively robust in terms of handling wear and tear.
 Because it is a type of quartz rock, its physical properties can vary however.

 Since it is a fairly tough stone, aventurine lends well to any kind of cut, so jewellery designers enjoy giving it innovative styles and shapes.